Immersive Computing BSc(Hons)

 Alongside this you’ll study advanced topics in immersive experience design, and learn statistical computing for audience and experience analysis in R. You’ll also set up a portfolio website using HTML and CSS.

-Major XR Development Project: Pre-Production
+Major XR/VR Development Project: Pre-Production

 Research & Development: Practice